wrapl/minilang/docs/start.rst

 A number of build options can be defined when invoking *rabs* to enable some additional features:

-:-DNANBOXING: Uses nan-boxing techniques to reduce memory usage for numeric values.
+:-DNANBOXING: Uses NaN-boxing techniques to reduce memory usage for numeric values.
 Provides significant speed improvements but may not be available / fully tested on all platforms.
 Currently tested on *x64* only.

 :-DMATH: Adds several maths functions and multiple dimensional numeric arrays to the library.
 See :doc:`/library/math` and :doc:`/library/array`.